 Strawman Has a Point: Every man hates Liz for writing "Deal Breakers" a self help book that encourages women to break up with their men if they are "Deal Breakers".
 The problem is that Liz talked to NOT ONE MAN in making this book, which is brought up repeatedly.

-This is probably intentional as Jack outright states that Liz isn't even remotely qualified to give relationship when she's considering writing it and that the move is more for publicity than anything else.
+This is probably intentional as Jack outright states that Liz isn't even remotely qualified to give relationship advice when she's considering writing it and that the move is more for publicity than anything else.

 Alas, Poor Scrappy: She ultimately gets captured by Kim-Jong-Il.
 And was married to his son.